 You don't usually need to give users unrestricted permissions to all your Azure subscriptions or resources.
-Use Azure AD admin roles to grant only the access that your users who need to do their jobs.
-You can use Azure AD administrator roles to let one admin manage only VMs in a subscription, while another can manage SQL databases within the same subscription.
+Use Azure AD administrator roles to grant only the access that your users who need to do their jobs.
+You can use Azure AD administrator roles to let one administrator manage only VMs in a subscription, while another can manage SQL databases within the same subscription.
 For more information, see What is Azure role-based access control.

 Implement PIM for Azure AD administrator roles